sbwiecko/master_git_github/day4_undoing_changes.md

 ### restore a file to any commit

 This actually gives us even more flexibility in our restore procedure, we can restore a file to any commit in the log.
 We state the number of commits from the HEAD to go back to `git restore --source HEAD~N <filename>`.
+These modifications are not staged yet, so we can always undo such a restore.

 ```powershell
 # go back to the state 2 commits prior to the current commit